jgzafrapalma/PedestrianRecognition/README.md

 # Create train, validation and test

-The following script is sued to create the training, validation and test datasets:
+The following script is used to create the training, validation and test datasets:

 ```bash
 $ python utilities/create_train_validation_test.py
 ```

-Through the configuration file at least the values of the following parameters must be provided:
+Through the configuration file, at least, the values of the following parameters must be provided:
 - **path_instances**: path where the file with the information of the data set instances is located.
 It is located in the data folder of the repository.
 - **path_output**: folder where the text files containing the train, validation and test instances will be stored.